 As you can see, the guest/kid’s bathroom was pretty basic, and being it was their kids’ bathroom, they wanted to freshen it up and add some fun elements to it.

-Unlike the master bathroom, the room was smaller and had a good layout, so no structural changes were needed.
+Unlike the owner’s bathroom, the room was smaller and had a good layout, so no structural changes were needed.
 The new vanity, countertop, sink, faucets, flooring, mirrors, and finishes were all done.

 And I have to say, this wave wallpaper was perfect for the kids’ bath, don’t you think?!
 I could hardly wait to see it installed!